snurr-group/2D-energy-histogram/Python_scripts/README.md

 ## This folder contains some useful Python scripts for the project:

 ### LJ-energygrid.py
-Call C++ binary for energy/energy gradient calculations on a bunch of MOF structures
+Call C++ binary for energy/energy gradient grids calculations on a bunch of MOF structures and generate "summary.txt" files that will be read by R code.

 ### minCell_strict.py
 Get the minimum number of unit cells in each direction for GCMC simulations